Like most people who are serious about touring, I’ve flitted from one motorcycle route planner to another over the years.

 Now, this always works.

-But the problem with BaseCamp is that it’s tedious, laborious, and so ridiculoulsy time-consuming that it makes you want to end your life.
+But the problem with BaseCamp is that it’s tedious, laborious, and so ridiculously time-consuming.

-Despite working flawlessly, it’s an absolute bitch to use and I hate it.
+Despite working flawlessly, it’s frustrating to use and I hate it.

 MyRoute-app Becomes An All-In-One Motorcycle Route Planner